The 20 Best Thrombectomy Doctors near Baltimore, MD

 Johns Hopkins Outpatient Center

 Dr. Kelvin K. Hong is an Associate Professor and Executive Vice Chair of Radiology within the Johns Hopkins Department of Radiology.
 A specialist in interventional and vascular radiology, Dr. Hong serves as the Medical Director of the Johns Hopkins Interventional Radiology Center.
 Dr. Hong earned his medical degree from South Africa’s University Of Witwatersrand Medical School in Parktown.
 He completed a radiology residency at Parktown West’s College of Medicine/Radiology, as well as a cardiovascular/interventional radiology fellowship and diagnostic radiology residency at The Johns Hopkins Hospital.
 His areas of clinical expertise include bone, liver and soft-tissue tumors; chronic total occlusions; claudication; deep venous thrombosis; lung, esophageal and kidney cancer; peripheral arterial/vascular disease; renal artery/vascular disease; uterine fibroid tumors; varicocele; and vascular malformations and venous thromboembolism.
 Dr. Hong performs procedures that include radiofrequency ablation for lung, liver, kidney and bone lesions; transcatheter arterial chemoembolization for liver cancer; lower-extremity angioplasty and stenting; visceral angioplasty and stenting; embolization of uterine fibroid tumors; cryoablation for pain control; and percutaneous laser ablation of varicose veins.
 Dr. Hong served as editor for the book Percutaneous Tumor Ablation and contributed to Interventional Oncology: Principles and Practice.
 Dr. Hong is rated as an Experienced provider by MediFind in Thrombectomy.
-His top areas of expertise are Fibrolamellar Carcinoma, Bile Duct Obstruction, Neuroendocrine Tumor, Liver Embolization, and Pancreaticoduodenectomy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Fibrolamellar Carcinoma, Bile Duct Obstruction, Neuroendocrine Tumor, Liver Embolization, and Pancreaticoduodenectomy.
+Dr. Hong is board certified in American Board Of Radiology.

 Johns Hopkins Outpatient Center

 Neurologist Michelle C. Johansen specializes in prevention and treatment of stroke.
 She is the inaugural Guy McKhann Associate Professor of Neurology — the title was established in honor of the founder of the Johns Hopkins Department of Neurology.
 Dr. Johansen’s research and clinical interests focus on stroke etiology and vascular contributions to cognitive decline.
 She studies the intersection between the brain and the heart, specifically how changes in the heart’s structure and function point toward the cause of stroke and impact brain health, including cognition.
 She received the American Stroke Association’s Vascular Cognitive Impairment Award for her work showing that myocardial infarction is associated with acute and progressive decline in cognition, the American Academy of Neurology’s A.B.
 Baker Teacher Recognition Award and the Johns Hopkins Department of Neurology’s Clinical Faculty Brain Award for excellence in teaching.
 She has received multiple grants to fund her research from the National Institute of Neurological Disorders and Stroke, the National Institute on Aging and the American Heart Association.
 Dr. Johansen’s work has been published in many high-ranking medical journals such as The Journal of the American Medical Association, and she has been interviewed as an expert for news outlets such as CNN and Medical News Today, as well as for webinars and podcasts.
 She is a member of the American Neurological Association and chair of its Education Innovation Committee, and she is a fellow of the American Heart Association.
 She received her medical degree from the Medical College of Virginia, where she was inducted into the Alpha Omega Alpha Honor Society, and she earned a postdoctoral degree in clinical investigation from the Johns Hopkins Bloomberg School of Public Health.
 Dr. Johansen completed a medicine internship and neurology residency at the University of Virginia, followed by a clinical fellowship in cerebrovascular neurology at Johns Hopkins.
 She joined the Johns Hopkins Department of Neurology faculty in 2017.
 The Johansen Lab: johansenlab.org Videos Johns Hopkins Medicine A Woman's Journey Executive Women's Briefing 2021 Neurology: Junior Faculty Spotlight.
 Dr. Johansen is rated as an Experienced provider by MediFind in Thrombectomy.
-Her top areas of expertise are Stroke, Dementia, Apoplexy, Cerebral Amyloid Angiopathy, and Thrombectomy.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Stroke, Siderosis, Cerebral Amyloid Angiopathy, Dementia, and Thrombectomy.
+Dr. Johansen is board certified in American Board Of Psychiatry And Neurology.

 Johns Hopkins Outpatient Center